Saturday / March 10 / 2018

 I removed the lens.
 Actually, I’m pretty sure the lens was ripped out of my eyeball.

 In any case, through skinned knees and lots of guts and grime, I’ve come to learn it’s me, who is responsible for my happiness.
 Which means, finding happiness must come from within.
-It will NOT come from another (no matter what another may have told me).
+It will NOT come from another.
 Nor, as I learned, will it come from booze.

 Finding my happiness is being true to the purpose